 If you knew me at 16-20 years old, you would cringe at how full my wardrobe was and how my dresser was overfilled with a lot of beauty products, from its drawers to the counter.
 I was a shopaholic, one who is addicted to shopping.
 I was a self-proclaimed beauty splurging gal and a gal who was trying to keep up with fashion trends.
 There’s nothing wrong with those (it is actually amazing how many women love fashion & beauty and are dedicated to that!), but how much you’re spending and not making space in your room can be an indication of well… an addiction.
 An addiction that leaves you guilty to your core and not 100% fulfilling the growth you’ve truly needed …until I discovered minimalism.

-Now at 24 years old and for about 3 years now, I’m practicing the concept of minimalism and one of the things I focus on how to not feed into consumerism is the outdoors (and traveling).
-These are what helped me control how I was then and these are what helped me feel more aligned with my purpose and with more of an accepting well being.
+For about 3 years now, I’m practicing the concept of minimalism and one of the things I focus on how to not feed into consumerism is the outdoors (and traveling).
+These are what helped me control how I was then and these are what helped me feel more aligned with my purpose and with more of an accepting well-being.

 By the way, I’m not saying you can’t be both stylish and a minimalist (I am that!), but I’m going to talk about my excessiveness with materials back then to becoming comfortable with living with less and how I’ve spiritually felt connected with the concept of less.